Lake View House, Recess

 FOR MORE INFORMATION ON ACTIVITIES AND EVENTS IN AND AROUND THE CONNEMARA AREA, PLEASE BROWSE THE “THINGS TO DO” SECTION ON OUR WEBSITE

-The electricity and oil is metered upon arrival and departure and will be deducted from your security deposit upon departure.
+The electricity and oil is metered upon arrival and departure, payable upon departure.

 Linen & towels are inclusive in the rental rate.